About the University

 |Associate Vice President, Enrollment Management||Olivia Rosas, M.A.|

-Associate Vice President, Admissions
+Assistant Vice President, Admissions and Student Recruitment

 Director, Financial Aid

 Interim Director, Office of the Registrar

 |Amy Braceros, B.A.|